 - enables students to develop their knowledge, understanding and skills in working mathematically and in communicating concisely and precisely - provides opportunities for students to consider various applications of mathematics in a broad range of contemporary contexts through the use of mathematical modelling and use these models to solve problems related to their present and future needs - provides opportunities for students to develop an understanding of and skills in further aspects of mathematics for concurrent HSC studies - provides an appropriate mathematical background for students entering the workforce or undertaking further tertiary training.

-The Mathematics Standard Year 11 course comprises four topics, each divided into subtopics.
+The Mathematics Standard Year 11 course comprises five areas of study, each divided into subtopics.
+In 2026 the NEW Mathematics Standard Year 11 course will be implemented.
+The topics and subtopics are:

 - Formulae and equations. - Linear relationships.